 Think you don’t need an album?

 A study from Backblaze showed that only 50% of hard drives survive for more than six years.
 A CD or DVD often lasts only a year or two, and that’s assuming you don’t lose it before then.
 Digital technology is wonderful and it’s amazing to share photos online, but it’s beyond risky to keep your photos solely in digital space.
 (Ask anyone whose wedding video is on VHS…).

 13. Are you available to photograph “regular sized” traditional weddings as well?

 Planning a full-day wedding with invitations and favors and cake and dancing and all that good stuff?
-Sounds fabulous, but I’m not your photographer. 🙂 I do know some really amazing photographers who do traditional full day weddings.
-My favorite is Kate Breuer — check out her work, she’s terrific!
+Sounds fabulous, but I’m not your photographer. 🙂

 I’m proud to be the premier courthouse wedding photographer for LA and Beverly Hills.
 For more information on booking your courthouse wedding or elopement photography package, click here.